argonautproject/scheduling/source/pages/patient-scheduling.md

 This step is the key transaction for this Scheduling Use Case.
 It asks the questions: when to book?
 It is dynamic and complex because of multiple dependencies.

-{% include img.html img="diagrams/Slide03.png" caption="Figure:  Appointment Availability Discovery and Search" %}
+{% include img.html img="diagrams/Slide03.png" caption="Appointment Availability Discovery and Search" %}

 This step is the same as described in [Scenario-1](#appointment-availability-discovery-and-search).